PaddlePaddle/Paddle/doc/design/file_manager/pfs/pfs.md

 # PFS Client

 ## Description
-The `pfs` command is a Command Line Interface to manage your files on Paddle Cloud
+The `pfs` command is a Command Line Interface to manage your files on PaddlePaddle Cloud

 ## Synopsis
 ```